Sai-Kaushik-sk/Sai-Kaushik-sk/Readme.md

 🎮 Gamer at Heart: I love playing video games—recently, I conquered Elden Ring and now I’m competing in Apex Legends!

-⚽ I’m also a die-hard Arsenal FC fan, and my ultimate dream is to one day own the club!
+⚽ I am also a die-hard Arsenal FC fan, and my ultimate dream is to one day own the club!

 📖 The book I am currently reading is The Rise and Fall of the Third Reich: A History of Nazi Germany.